-As I mentioned before, my family loves to attend the Epcot International Food & Wine Festival every year and I do all that I can to make it a learning experience, as well as a fun tasting experience.
+As I mentioned before, my family loves Disney, so it’s no surprise that we attend the Food and Wine Festival at Epcot many times while it’s here.
+I do all that I can to make it educational, as well as a fun tasting experience.

-Some life skills, like cooking, can’t be worked on while you’re at the festival, but use the inspiration of the festival to teach your children at home.
+Some life skills for teens, like cooking, can’t be worked on while you’re at the festival, but you can use the inspiration of the festival to teach your children at home.

 Let’s face it, if we want our kids to grow up to be independent adults, then we need to teach them how to cook.
 Sure, they won’t all become professional chefs, but they have to be able to feed themselves once they leave home.

-Which recipe do you want to taste again?
+Which recipe from Food & Wine do you want to taste again?

 One food that we taste every year at the festival is Baklava, found at the Moroccan Marketplace.
 We love it so much that we finally decided to try our hand at making it.